waynemerry/aihack2023/data_scripts/README.md

 $ mkdir data
 ```

-We decided to model **Progression**and **Timing** information from the data. **Progression** is a Boolean value represents  patient's current wellbeing with respect to historical records. **Timing** is a Boolean value represents whether the patient's recording intervals are enough based on patient's current wellbeing.
-We are using historical pain, mood and record interval time of the patient to predict Progression and Timing.
-The reformatted excel data contains all patients records which need to be converted to time series data as Progression and Timing are depends on historical records of the patient.
+We have chosen to model Progression and Timing information from the data.
+Progression is a Boolean value that represents the patient's current well-being in relation to historical records.
+Timing is a Boolean value that indicates whether the patient's recording intervals are sufficient based on their current well-being.
+To predict Progression and Timing, we utilize the patient's historical data on pain, mood, and recording interval times.

+The reformatted Excel data encompasses all patient records, which must be converted into time series data, as Progression and Timing depend on the patient's historical records.

 Run following script for time series data generation.